MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals-certified.md

 ## Submitting a Power BI visual for certification

 You can request to have your Power BI visual certified by the Power BI team via Partner Center.
+All visuals submitted for certification must pass the [required tests](submission-testing.md).

 >[!TIP]
 >The Power BI certification process might take time.
 If you're creating a new Power BI visual, we recommend that you [publish](office-store.md) your Power BI visual via the Partner Center before you request Power BI certification.
 This ensures that the publishing of your visual is not delayed.